-Average rating: 4.0 (very good)
+Average rating: 4.3 (very good)

-Best time to visit: you can visit the park year-round.
+Best time to visit: you can visit the Park year-round.
 Wildlife viewing is at its best in the dry season from June to September.
 A 4×4 is recommended during the rainy season (historically April to May and then late September to early November).
 If you’re going on a game drive head out early morning or evening as most animals take shelter during the midday heat.
-The park gates open at 06:00 and close at 19:00 each day.
+The gates open at 06:00 and close at 19:00 each day.

-Typical activities: 4×4 safari, camping, hiking, wildlife watching
+Typical activities: 4×4 safari, wildlife watching

-Number of reports: 1
+Number of reports: 3

 WILDLIFE IN Nairobi NATIONAL PARK

-According to reports submitted to WildSide, the most popular species that can be seen here are:
+According to reports submitted to WildSide, the top ten most popular species that can be seen here are:

-lion – 100% OF WILDSIDE USERS (1/1) REPORTED SIGHTINGS
+#1 lion – 67% OF WILDSIDE USERS (2/3) REPORTED SIGHTINGS

-rhino – 100% OF WILDSIDE USERS (1/1) REPORTED SIGHTINGS
+#2 rhino – 100% OF WILDSIDE USERS (3/3) REPORTED SIGHTINGS

 Lions and other wildlife aside, the real reason to visit Nairobi National Park is the rhinos.
-Despite (or perhaps because of) its urban location, the park is an important rhino sanctuary and virtually guarantees the chance to see black rhinos.
+Despite (or perhaps because of) its urban location, the Park is an important rhino sanctuary and virtually guarantees the chance to see black rhinos.
 With a population of only 700 in Kenya following years of poaching, Nairobi National Park is home to 60 of these highly endangered creatures.
-As well as 11 white rhinos that were moved to the park to protect them from poaching.
+As well as 11 white rhinos that were moved to the Park to protect them from poaching.

 To help tell the two types of rhino apart look closely at their mouths.
 Black rhinos feed on bushes so carry their heads high.
 They have triangular mouths with hooked upper lips to strip leaves and thorns off low growing trees.
 While white rhinos feed on grasses so have longer necks and downwards facing heads so that they can graze easily.
 White rhinos are also generally bigger and heavier, with longer horns.

-Cape buffalo – 100% OF WILDSIDE USERS (1/1) REPORTED SIGHTINGS
+#3 Cape buffalo – 67% OF WILDSIDE USERS (2/3) REPORTED SIGHTINGS

-giraffe – 100% OF WILDSIDE USERS (1/1) REPORTED SIGHTINGS
+#4 giraffe – 100% OF WILDSIDE USERS (3/3) REPORTED SIGHTINGS

 Despite its small size, the world’s tallest mammal can also be found in Nairobi National Park.
 The Maasai giraffe is the tallest subspecies of giraffe – reaching up to 5.5 metres tall!
 With their towering legs and long necks, you have a very high chance of seeing these graceful animals browsing acacia trees or silhouetted against the horizon.
 A (now dated) study of the giraffes in the park identified 160 individuals and found the population to be particularly high for the region.

-hippo – 100% OF WILDSIDE USERS (1/1) REPORTED SIGHTINGS
+#5 hippo – 100% OF WILDSIDE USERS (3/3) REPORTED SIGHTINGS

 The best spot for hippos in Nairobi National Park is the aptly named ‘Hippo Pool’.
 These large, lumbering mammals are a common site wallowing in and around the water’s edge.
 Most guided tours will involve a stop off at the pool and there is a picnic spot where you can have lunch.
 From here you can take a short walk down through a shady forest path to the pool where you can look out for hippos.

-Serval – 100% OF WILDSIDE USERS (1/1) REPORTED SIGHTINGS
+#10 Serval – 33% OF WILDSIDE USERS (1/3) REPORTED SIGHTINGS

 Servals are beautiful, spotted cats similar in appearance to cheetahs – although much smaller.
 While they can be seen in Nairobi National Park they are notoriously difficult to spot.
 Their preferred habitat is moist, tall grasslands, near to wetland areas.
-However, they are nocturnal cats that hunt by sight and sound.
+They are nocturnal cats that hunt by sight and sound.
 Whatsmore, their spotted coats make them well well camouflaged in the long grasses of the savannah.
-Keep your eyes peeled and with a bit of luck, you might spot one in the park like we did!
+Keep your eyes peeled and with a bit of luck, you might spot one in the Park like we did!